ThomasAuburn/Final-Year-Project/README.md

-﻿# Final-Year-Project
+﻿## Final Year Project

 This repository showcases my work for my final year Computer Science project.
 The aim of the project was to classify individual videos from a dataset as either reversed or not reversed using computer vision and machine learning techniques.
-The final product was highly successful and classified videos correctly over 96% of the time, and overall the project earned a high first-class grade of 84%.
+The final product was highly successful and classified videos correctly over 96% of the time.

 This repository contains evidence of: